 RGB can be overwhelming

 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-Out of the box, the Roccat Magma RGB gaming keyboard doesn’t exactly make for the best first impression.
-When paired with the included palm rest, the Roccat Magma will take up a fair amount of real estate on your desk.
-The build quality also feels a bit of the cheap side initially, being made of much lighter, hollow feeling material than we anticipated.
+The Roccat Magma RGB might not exactly make for the best first impression.
+This budget gaming keyboard takes up a fair amount of real estate on your desk, especially when paired with the included palm rest.
+In addition, its build quality also feels a bit of the cheap side – not only is it much lighter, but it's also made of a hollow feeling material.

 At £49.99 (around $70 / AU$90), the Roccat Magma also won’t break the bank.
 This makes it a superb choice as an entry level keyboard, especially if you’re choosing peripherals for your first gaming PC build, for example.

 This is much more affordable than the Roccat Vulcan TKL Pro, which retails for £149 ($159, AU$239), and while the Magma misses out on the Vulcan’s premium features like its gorgeous gunmetal finish and tactile floating keys, the overall typing experience is superb on the Magma for its relatively low price point.